openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 If the Response Endpoint has successfully processed the Authorization Response or Authorization Error Response, it MUST respond with HTTP status code 200.

-The following new parameter is defined for use in the response from the endpoint:
+The following new parameter is defined for use in the response from the Response Endpoint to the Wallet:

 `redirect_uri`:
 : OPTIONAL.
 String containing a URI.
 When this parameter is present the Wallet MUST redirect the User Agent to this URI.
 This allows the Verifier to continue the interaction with the End-User on the device where the Wallet resides after the Wallet has sent the Authorization Response to the Response Endpoint.
 It can be used by the Verifier to prevent session fixation ((#session_fixation)) attacks.
 The Response Endpoint MAY return the `redirect_uri` parameter in response to successful Authorization Responses or for Error Responses.